Teaching in lockdown

-With nurseries, schools, colleges and universities now closed thanks to the UK-wide lockdown, many parents are faced with the daunting task of not only keeping their children entertained and exercised, but to maintain a good level of learning – all while trying to work from home themselves!
+With nurseries, schools, colleges and universities now closed thanks to the UK-wide lockdown, many parents are faced with the daunting task of not only keeping their children entertained and exercised, but teaching in lockdown – all while trying to work from home themselves!

 In any normal situation, us parents would rather pull our own eye lashes out or chew a limb off (too strong? maybe not) than imagine the reality of weeks, possibly months, of home schooling our little darlings without the additional need to stay sane while largely confined to the house AND continuing to stay productive in our own jobs to make ends meet.

 But here we are in a time of our lives no one expected to be embracing; our real life 1984 or A Clockwork Orange.
 And needs must, so we must make the best of a bad situation in the knowledge it will not be forever.